emvarun/followup-and-location/README.md

 square degrees for a given fits file.
 The file "Loop_SkyPatch.py" loops over all the files in the folder "folddir", and returns a text file which contains the probability covered upto the given N square degrees "NsqDeg", for all the fits files one runs over.
-To run this part, open the terminal and once in the directory where these codes exist, run 'python Loop_SkyPatch.py'.
+To run this part, open the terminal and once in the directory where these codes exist, run
+		python Loop_SkyPatch.py
 One will get the output files in the directory given by variable "Location_Datafiles" in the "params.py" file.
 The file "params.py" also contains the description of all the variables involved.